Sue: I’m not thrilled with the cheesy narration, but I can live with it.

 Me: For kids?

-That’s all I get out of Sue for the first few minutes of Part Four.
+That’s all I get out of Sue for a while.
 But then the problems start…

 The Master leaves Goth to die an agonising death.

-Sue: Well, he certainly made the most of that death scene.
+Sue: Well, he certainly made the most of his death scene.
 Good actor, though.

 Me: Bernard Horsfall played a Time Lord in The War Games.
 He exiled Patrick Troughton to Earth.